Diversity, Equity & Inclusion

 Opportunities for People with Disabilities

-At the JAL Group, we have more than 600 employees with disabilities actively involved in various workplaces.
-We promote their employment, develop worker-friendly environment such as providing training opportunities with consideration to characteristics of each disability, and hold seminars to increase understanding of disabilities.
+At the JAL Group, we have more than 670 employees with disabilities actively involved in various workplaces.
+We promote their employment, develop worker-friendly environment such as securing placements and providing training opportunities with consideration to characteristics of each disability, and hold seminars to increase understanding of disabilities.

 JAL has also been a member of ACE since September 2016 and is participating in industry, academia and government partnerships.